caciviclab/odca-jekyll/README.md

 # www.opendisclosure.io

-_This project is currently in MVP stage.
-We are currently working on getting this project to feature parity with the existing [opendisclosure.io][opendisclosure-io] website._

 [Open Disclosure California][opendisclosure-io] provides transparent, non-partisan campaign contribution and expenditure data in an accessible and easy to understand format.
 We hope this site will engage the voting public and